Habilitation Work – Working with Children and Young People – Top Up Degree - BSc (Hons)

 This room contains the same bed/couch used when patients are given radiotherapy treatment.
 While students of course do not administer radiotherapy in this room, it does allow them to practise adjusting the equipment to make sure both it and a patient would be in the correct position to receive treatment.

-This new facility is a larger version of our existing image interpretation computer facilities and forms part of the West Midlands Imaging Academy hub, funded by Health Education England.
+This new facility is a larger version of our existing image interpretation computer facilities and forms part of the Midlands Imaging Academy Hub, funded by Health Education England.
 These expanded facilities will mean we can further develop our courses and expertise in radiography and imaging.

 Speech and Language Therapy Resource Room